zadn/FantaCode-Training/README.md

 Dividing the task into two:

-- [ ] Learn about the Flask framework
+- [x] Learn about the Flask framework
-- [ ] Create an API for all the algorithms in Third Week's task
+- [x] Create an API for Logistic Regression

 ##### Flask